In 1967 Judi Dyelle

-became an Associate of the Ontario College of Art.
-She was awarded
+with honours and became an Associate of the Ontario College of Art.

-return to Canada, she began teaching pottery in Toronto and has
+Judi returned to Canada, she began teaching pottery in Toronto and

-and given numerous workshops in Canada and the United States.
-She
+given numerous workshops in Canada and the United States.
+Judi was

 exhibition in Mokpo,